piotrmp/xarello/README.md

-# 🍷 XARELLO: eXploring Adversarial examples using REinforcement Learning Optimisation🍷
+# 🍷 XARELLO: eXploring Adversarial examples using REinforcement Learning Optimisation

 This repository contains the code of XARELLO: a solution for finding adversarial examples and thus testing the robustness of text classifiers, especially in the tasks of misinformation detection.
 Unlike other solutions, XARELLO is *adaptive*, i.e. it observes the responses from the